 - Public monitoring and evaluation methods should be published and subject to a regular review cycle.

 - The Ministry of Housing, Communities, and Local Government should fund the development of a community project database of community projects and initiatives that receive public funding.

 - Public funding schemes should use streamlined funding applications and a central database for funding opportunities, and have access to a sample of completed applications with a streamlined structure.

 - Research and policy analysis groups in the public sector should conduct further research into the impact of local community development initiatives.

-- Tax reductions or other incentives should be offered to research groups, think tanks and higher education institutions, to encourage pro bono research.
+- Offer tax reductions or other incentives to research groups, think tanks and higher education institutions, to encourage pro-bono research.